rocket-pool/RPIPs/RPIPs/RPIP-draft.md

 ## Abstract

-Right now, if an NO falls below the minimum (value of RPL staked <10% of borrowed ETH), they add a new minipool to that node unless they stake enough to reach the minimum AND cover the new minipool.
+Right now, if an NO falls below the minimum (value of RPL staked <10% of borrowed ETH), they can't add a new minipool to that node unless they stake enough to reach the minimum AND cover the new minipool.
 Unless, of course, they make a new node.
 This means that we're creating an incentive to make Sybil nodes.

 This proposal suggests adding the ability to do a combined minipool deposit AND RPL stake.
 This would allow creating a new minipool even when under the minimum and remove the incentive to create